Tips Bulletin

 Treating Microfiber and Ultrasuede

-For these types of material, treatment is a little more tricky.
+For these types of materials, treatment is a little more tricky.
 Some cleaners can cause more harm than good when you try to clean Ultrasuede furniture or pieces made with microfiber.
-Adding a little rubbing alcohol to a clean cloth and dabbing at the stain usually is enough to eliminate it.
+Adding a little rubbing alcohol to a clean cloth and dabbing at the stain is usually enough to eliminate it.

 Alcohol may also be used to get nail polish off a couch.
 If the stain is dry, scrape off as much of the nail polish as you can before treating it.
 Darker colored nail polish may require several treatments to completely get rid of the stain.